SaltyMold/Salty-OS/README.md

 If the userland crashes or if you reset it, the calculator falls back to booting slot A, but slot B isn't wiped in the process, so the custom userland is still there and can be re-launched afterward (at least on latest versions of epsilon).

-This has only been tested on the `n0120` with epsilon `26.3.0` so far.
+This has been tested on the `n0120` and `n0115` with epsilon `26.3.0` so far.
 If you try it on another model, please open an issue to report whether it worked or not.

 <img src="github_assets/slots.png" width=320 alt="Salty-OS">